Find the Best Tankless Water Heater Repair Services in USA

 What is the best way to clean a tankless water heater?

-Regular maintenance is essential for optimal performance and longevity.
-The most important cleaning task is flushing the unit to remove mineral buildup (scale) from the heat exchanger. .
-Take these steps to ensure a clean and efficient tankless water heater:
+Cleaning a tankless water heater is essential for optimal performance and longevity.
+The most important cleaning task is removing sediment to remove mineral buildup (scale) from the heat exchanger. .
+Here's a general guide on how to clean a tankless water heater::

 2. Connect hoses: Attach hoses for flushing the system.
 Place the ends of the hoses in a bucket or drain.